EQN

 Yesterday’s New York Times featured an op-ed by Stewart Prager, director of the Princeton Plasma Physics Laboratory, on the future of nuclear fusion, which he describes as an abundant, safe and clean energy source that may be closer to becoming a reality than many think.

-“Fusion energy generates zero greenhouse gases,” Prager […]
+“Fusion energy generates zero greenhouse gases,” […]

 Continue Reading →